rob-luke/emails-html-to-pdf/README.md

 This script will check an imap folder for unread emails.
 Any unread email that does not have an attachment will be converted to a pdf and then emailed to the address you specify.
-The script is run every minute.
+The script is run at a configurable interval.

 This was built to integrate with [paperless-ng](https://github.com/jonaswinkler/paperless-ng) which works with pdf attachements.